TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 Phosphorylase limitation

-Glycogen phosphorylase can only cleave bonds and stalls 4 residues from a branch point.
+Glycogen phosphorylase stalls 4 residues from a branch point.
 Debranching enzyme must act first.

 SiteLigand / ModificationEffect